 - Engages in the St. John Chrysostom Oratorical Festival either by writing a paper for class and/or participating in the festival at the parish level.

 - Extra credit is awarded at the teacher's discretion

 Registration in Catechism School is not automatic.
 Families need to register their children for each new Academic Year.

 Students should be registered for Catechism School prior to the start of the Academic Year.

 Click here to register today!

 Registering for Faith & Fun Week

-Each year, St. Nicholas offers students within our Catechism an opportunity to engage in fellowshop by participating in our yearly Faith & Fun Week.
-This event is designed to help students understand their Orthodox faith as well as to have some fun at the same time.
+Each year, St. Nicholas offers students within our Catechism an opportunity to engage in fellowship by participating in our yearly Faith & Fun Week.
+This event is designed to help students understand their Orthodox faith, and to have some fun at the same time!